aave/aave-v3-core/README.md

 ## Documentation

-See the link to the technical paper or visit the Aave Developer docs
+Refer to the link to the technical paper or visit the Aave Developer docs

 - [Technical Paper](./techpaper/Aave_V3_Technical_Paper.pdf)